hassaangamal/Orion-Task/README.md

 - **Data Deep Dive**: Further analyze product-level sales, inventory levels, and supplier performance in 2008–2009.
 - **Stakeholder Alignment**: Present findings to sales, supply chain, and regional teams to develop corrective actions.

-Would you like additional breakdowns by product line or customer segment?

 ---
 # Data modeling